 Aged 16 I had my first formal job as the helper of the chef in a restaurant that was in the shoreline of a town in the Mexican pacific.
-It as was a very simple place but it allowed me to grow in my fascination about the whole process of creating a dish, from knowing where it came from to finally presenting it to the dinners.
+It as was a very simple place but it allowed me to grow in my fascination with the whole process of creating a dish, from knowing where it came from to finally presenting it to the dinners.
 I was also able to realize that each kitchen has its own character and essence, like different versions of the same song.

 Tell us about your move to Dubai.
 What took you there and what did you do there?

 Aged 19 and driven by the passion that this business generates on me I opened my first restaurant where I learned the lessons that took me to where I am now.
-A restaurant is not only about the food you serve, it involves also other things that play a very important part on the road to success such as the ambience, having an impeccable service, it is about making sure that you talk the talk and walk the walk, because without all these little details even the most perfect and delicious dish wouldn’t make sense.
+A restaurant is not only about the food you serve, but it involves also other things that play a very important part on the road to success such as the ambiance, having an impeccable service, it is about making sure that you talk the talk and walk the walk because without all these little details even the most perfect and delicious dish wouldn’t make sense.
 After realizing that a restaurant involves many things I decided to continue with my professional path both with formal studies and in a self-taught way.

-Some years after that, I was in invited to a master class in the university of Yucatan and little did I know that this was going to be my one- way ticket to Dubai as I was offered an opportunity to work there as Executive Chef of one of the most important chain of Mexican restaurants at that time, I was also appointed as he General Manager giving me full control of both the operation and kitchen of 3 restaurants and external catering.
-After 3 years I was offered he opportunity of a partnership to open my own Mexican restaurant but as funny as life is this project just headed to a dead end and in a way I now realize that the say of “every time you think you are being rejected you are just being redirected to something better” is actually true!
-I started offering consultancy services and I took part in the creation of menus for different restaurants in the middle eats such as Salsa and La Taqueria DXB in Dubai or Big Wig in Saudi Arabia.
+Some years after that, I was in invited to a master class in the university of Yucatan and little did I know that this was going to be my one- way ticket to Dubai as I was offered an opportunity to work there as Executive Chef of one of the most important chains of Mexican restaurants at that time, I was also appointed as the General Manager giving me full control of both the operation and kitchen of 3 restaurants and external catering.
+After 3 years I was offered the opportunity of a partnership to open my own Mexican restaurant but as funny as life is this project just headed to a dead end and in a way, I now realize that the say of “every time you think you are being rejected you are just being redirected to something better” is actually true!
+I started offering consultancy services and I took part in the creation of menus for different restaurants in the middle east such as Salsa and La Taqueria DXB in Dubai or Big Wig in Saudi Arabia.
 At about the same time Etihad Airways, the national airline of the UAE, introduced the concept of In-Flight chefs for their fist class cabin and I was fortunate enough of taking part in that amazing project which at the moment is one of the most innovative in the airline industry.
-This was an excellent opportunity because it allowed me to travel the world and expand my horizons by getting to not only know but experience the cuisine from other parts of the world, I focused not only on fine dinning food but also on he street food and the culture that was behind each dish.
-I also had the opportunity to collaborate in some renowned restaurants like Marco Pierre White (Fairmont hotel, Abu Dhabi) as part of our specialized training as In-Flight Chefs.
+This was an excellent opportunity because it allowed me to travel the world and expand my horizons by getting to not only know but experience the cuisine from other parts of the world, I focused not only on fine dining food but also on the street food and the culture that was behind each dish.
+I also had the opportunity to collaborate in some renowned restaurants like Marco Pierre White (Fairmont Hotel, Abu Dhabi) as part of our specialized training as In-Flight Chefs.

 How many international restaurants do you have?
 What types of food do they serve?

-I am co-founder of a Mexican restaurant in Spain called “La hacienda” which just opened this year and it is looking very good as we offer authentic Mexican cuisine, the food that we eat daily and the recipes of “la abuelita” (grandma) but I have given them my personal touch.
+I am the co-founder of a Mexican restaurant in Spain called “La hacienda” which just opened this year and it is looking very good as we offer authentic Mexican cuisine, the food that we eat daily and the recipes of “la abuelita” (grandma) but I have given them my personal touch.